 Please see the bottom of our home page for more Frequently Asked Questions (FAQ).

-Where should these smoke alarms be placed?
+Where should interconnected smoke alarms be placed?

 To make things simple we have summarised the legal requirements in easy-to-read language on this website.
 No confusing legal jargon here!